UncleJunVIP/retroid-pocket-classic-compendium/docs/index.md

 ---

-## The Disclaimer
+## Disclaimer

-I don't claim to be an expert and will likely have done something stupid or wrong.
+I am not an expert, nor would I ever claim to be!

+Some of my preferences might seem stupid or wrong.

 For more detail from an actual expert, go check out [Retro Game Corps'](https://retrogamecorps.com) guides and videos.

-If it exists, Russ has a video for it.

 *With that in mind, here goes nothing!*